wssimms/gssquared/Docs/DevelopLog.md

 Things for a "real" II+ release.
 Whoa, is that happening?

 This release goals (0.3):
-* refactor all the other slot cards (like mb) to use the slot_store instead of device_store.
+* [done] refactor all the other slot cards (like mb) to use the slot_store instead of device_store.
+* [ ] implement reset routine registry
+* [ ] implement accelerated floppy mode
 * vector the RGB stuff as discussed in DisplayNG correctly.
 * make OSD fully match DisplayNG.
 * refactor the hinky code we have in bus for handling mockingboard, I/O space memory switching, etc.
 * Fix the joystick.
+* implement floating-bus read based on calculated video scan position.

 Release 0.35:
 * Bring in a decent readable font for the OSD elements